queryluke/masseffect-5e/_posts/2017-09-05-the-refactor.md

 on taking subclass features from 5e and sticking them in at appropriate levels.
 There is still plenty of homebrew content, but the classes should have a much more familiary feel than before.

+## Player's Handbook
+To keep things more sustainable, I've completely rewritten the [player's handbook]({site.github.url}/phb/) into a single page webapp.
+This site will now exist to keep people updated on news, play testing, and other miscellaneous items, like printable character sheets and spell cards.

 ## Changes

+### Rules

+Other than the change to paragon and renegade, the only rule changes were clarifications and restructuring the handbook for better rule navigation.

+### Paragon & Renegade